 New York City's LGBT Pride March (which commemorates the 1969 Stonewall riots) is one of New York City's largest annual events—and the largest Pride parade in the world.Millions of spectators line Fifth Avenue to watch more than 300 marching groups and 50 colorful floats make their way over the lavender line painted down the middle of the street.
 Pride Weekend's big event is part civil-rights march, part party and all exciting.
 People who act too cynical to enjoy it are either lying, or joyless.

-RECOMMENDED: Full Gay Pride NYC coverage
+RECOMMENDED: Full coverage of the Pride parade in NYC

 Each year, March producer Heritage of Pride names notable LGBT folks (or their allies) as grand marshals.
 Past honorees include DOMA overturner Edith Windsor, "It Gets Better" creator Dan Savage and DADT fighter Lt.
 Dan Choi.
 Yesterday, HOP announced that actors Laverne Cox and Jonathan Groff, and National Gay and Lesbian Task Force executive director Rea Carey will join their ranks at the 44th annual celebration.

 Rising Orange Is the New Black star Laverne Cox has used her suddenly impressive platform to raise awareness about issues facing trans people, including a notorious appearance on The Katie Couric Show, in which she politely but firmly schooled the host—who was fishing for lurid surgery details—on the dangers and challenges faced by trans people, especially women of color.
 (She let Couric's unfortunate "you're so well-spoken!" response slide.)
 OITNB returns to Netflix on June 6.